Pedromrl/Woodpecker/README.md

 # Woodpecker
-Projeto final do CTeSP

-O projeto permite ao utilizador registar-se e de seguida procurar qualquer livro que esteja presente na API Google Books,  disponibilizada pela Google.

-Lista completa de funcionalidades:
+The project allows users to register and then search for any book available in the Google Books API, provided by Google.

+Complete list of features:

-- Registar
+- Registration
-- Recuperar password
+- Password recovery
 - Login
-- Procurar livros por escrito (nome, id, ISBN)
-- Ver o resultados da pesquisa
+- Email change
+- Search for books (name, ID, ISBN)
+- View search results
-- Ver página individual de cada livro
+- View individual book details
-- Scan de livros pelo ISBN
+- Scan books by ISBN
-- Adicionar favoritos
-- Ver favoritos
-- Eliminar a lista favoritos
-- Alterar Email
+- Add to favorites
-- Logout
+- View favorites

-Todas as libraries utilizadas estão sob a licensa do MIT, pelo que nenhuma infringe as regras de Copyright.
+All libraries used are under the MIT license, therefore none infringe on copyright rules.